chaudum/rgain3/man/replaygain.rst

 DESCRIPTION
 ===========

 **replaygain** applies or displays Replay Gain information for audio files.
+By default, all given files be assumed to be part of a single album and album gain data will be calculated for them.

 OPTIONS
 =======